lapygithub/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it!
-Here is a [link to my project code:!] (https://github.com/lapygithub/CarND-Traffic-Sign-Classifier-Project)
+Here is a [link to my project code on GitHub](https://github.com/lapygithub/CarND-Traffic-Sign-Classifier-Project).

 ### Data Set Summary & Exploration